National Geographic Venture Review and Specifications

 Cruise itinerary program

 MS Venture itinerary program is based on an inaugural 14-day expedition cruise starting June 24, 2018 named “Treasures of the Inside Passage: Alaska & British Columbia.”
-The ship will then head north through Alaska and British Columbia, and afterwards sail an 8-day “Exploring Alaska's Coastal Wilderness” for 8 departures, plus another “Treasures of the Inside Passage” scheduled for September, followed by 6 eight-day departures “San Juan Islands and British Columbia”.
+The ship then heads north through Alaska and British Columbia, and afterwards sails an 8-day “Exploring Alaska's Coastal Wilderness” for 8 departures, plus another “Treasures of the Inside Passage” scheduled for September, followed by 6 eight-day departures “San Juan Islands and British Columbia”.